-- identifying details of the patient, including name and date of birth - current health history including a relevant musculo-skeletal history, and medical history including a medicines history - relevant family history - relevant social history including cultural background where clinically relevant - contact details of the person the patient wishes to be contacted in an emergency (not necessarily the next of kin) - clinical details:
+- Identifying details of the patient, including name, preferred name and date of birth. - Current health history including all relevant musculoskeletal and medical history.
+This should include an accurate medicines history. - · Relevant family history. - Relevant social history, including cultural background if clinically relevant. - Contact details of the person the patient wishes to be contacted in an emergency (not necessarily the next of kin). - Clinical details: for each consultation, clear documentation of information relevant to that consultation including the following: - The date of the consultation. - The name of the practitioner who conducted the consultation, including a signature or digital notation where applicable.
+The name of the person should also be printed to ensure legibility. - The name of the person providing the details of the clinical history if not the patient, e.g. parent, guardian. - The presenting complaint.

-for each consultation, clear documentation of information relevant to that consultation including the following:
+- Relevant history including response to previous treatment.
+This should include responses to treatment provided by other practitioners. - Information about the type of examination conducted. - The documentation of any offer of a chaperone to minors, vulnerable patients or those who are required to undress prior to intimate examination/ treatment. - Any patient request for a chaperone. - Relevant clinical findings and observations, including treatment outcomes.
+A useful resource for measuring clinical outcomes can be found at: Transport Accident Commission of Victoria (www.tac.vic.gov.au/jsp/content/NavigationController.do?arealD=22&tierID=2&navID=F0065BDA7 F000001018056DF70ECF3D5&navLink=null&pageID=1675). - Diagnosis. - Recommended treatment plans, techniques used and record of appropriate informed consent (see the Board's Code of Conduct for registered health practitioners, Section 3.5 'Informed consent'). - All procedures conducted. - Details of any medicine, dietary supplements or any other therapeutic agent used, prescribed or supplied, including details of dose, strength, quantity and instructions for use. - Therapeutic equipment or instruments used or provided. - Details of advice provided. - Details of exercises given. - Recommended management plan and, where appropriate, expected process of review. - Details of how the patient was monitored and the outcome. - · Unusual sequelae of treatment. - · Relevant contraindications or health alerts. - · Relevant diagnostic data, including accompanying reports. - Instructions to, and communications with, diagnostic investigation services. - Setting and context: - whether a trainee/student/observer/chaperone was present - if it was a home visit - any education/information materials given to/supplied for patients - advice given to the patient regarding the risks associated with the proposed examination(s) and/or treatment(s), and - record of informed consent.

-- the time and date of the consultation - the name of the practitioner who conducted the consultation, including a signature where applicable or digital notation and print the name of the person making it - name of the person providing history if not the patient, e.g. parent, guardian - the presenting complaint - relevant history - information about the type of examination conducted
+· Other details:

-- the offer of a chaperone to patients who are required to undress prior to examination/ treatment - relevant clinical findings and observations - diagnosis - recommended treatment plans, techniques and alternatives, and appropriate consent - all procedures conducted - any medicine prescribed or dietary supplements, administered or supplied for the patient or any other therapeutic agent used - therapeutic equipment or instruments provided - details of advice provided, exercises given - referral to another practitioner, or further assessment required (e.g. x-rays) - recommended management plan and, where appropriate, expected process of review; and - details of how the patient was monitored and the outcome - unusual sequelae of treatment. - relevant diagnostic data, including accompanying reports - instructions to and communications with diagnostic investigation services; and - other details: - all referrals to and from other practitioners and letters and reports from other practitioners - letters received from hospitals and other clinical correspondence - any relevant communication (written or verbal) with or about the patient, client or consumer, including telephone or electronic communications regarding the patient's care - details of anyone contributing to the osteopathy care and record, and - payment management scheme (if appropriate)
+- all referrals to and from other practitioners, and letters and reports from other practitioners - letters received from hospitals and other clinical correspondence - any relevant communication (written or verbal) with or about the patient, client or consumer, including telephone or electronic communications regarding the patient's care - details of anyone contributing to the osteopathy care and record, including history and permissions, and - payment management scheme (if appropriate).